blockfrost/blockfrost-ruby/README.md

 ## Usage

-To use this SDK, you first need login into to blockfrost.io create your project to retrive your API token.
+To use this SDK, you first need login into blockfrost.io and create your project to retrieve your API token.

-And here ate examples of how to use this SDK.
+And here are examples of how to use this SDK.

 ```ruby